Prag8855/aab/content/guides/pet-ownership.md

 In Berlin, your coverage must be at least 1 million euros.[^2] If you travel with your dog, make sure your insurance also covers you in other countries.
 If your dog is a [dangerous breed](/guides/pet-ownership#rules-for-dangerous-breeds), make sure your insurance covers dangerous breeds.

 *Hundehaftpflichtversicherung* is cheap.
 It costs less than 5€ per month.
 Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
-If you don't speak German, [Feather](/out/feather-dogs) and [GetSafe](/out/getsafe-dogs) offer dog liability insurance, and they speak English.
-They both cover dangerous breeds.
+If you don't speak German, [Feather](/out/feather-dogs), [GetSafe](/out/getsafe-dogs) and [Luko](/out/luko-dogs) offer dog liability insurance, and they speak English.
+They cover dangerous breeds.

 ### Pet health insurance

 You can also get pet health insurance (*[[Tierkrankenversicherung]]*).
 If your dog gets sick, this insurance covers the veterinary bills.
 It rarely covers routine operations like vaccines or castration,[^8] but it covers expensive operations.
 This can be important when your dog gets old.

 The price of pet insurance depends on the age, race and sex of your dog.
 Basic coverage costs around 20€ per month.
 Full coverage costs around 60€ per month.
 Use [Tarifcheck](/out/tarifcheck-pethealth) to compare prices.
-If you don't speak German, [Getsafe](/out/getsafe-pethealth) offers pet health insurance, and they speak English.
+If you don't speak German, [Getsafe](/out/getsafe-pethealth) and [Luko](/out/luko-pethealth) offer pet health insurance, and they speak English.

 ## How to behave with a dog